erf/error_or/README.md

 ## Features

-I found it useful for always returning a value from an async function, so i could `await` it, without having to `try catch` it - which i would rather do in the called function.
+Always return a value `ErrorOr` from an async function and `await` it without a `try catch` - rather do that in the called function.

+There are other result type packages, but i wanted something simple. `ErrorOr` returns either the expected value, or an error `Object`, usually an `Exception` returned from a `try catch` error.

+Internally, we create one of two subbclasses of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.

 `ErrorOr` can be used for sync functions too.

-There are other "result" type packages, but i wanted something simple, which would either be the expected value, or an `Object` which usually is some type of `Exception` from a `try catch` error.

-It is similar named to the [SerenityOS](https://github.com/SerenityOS/serenity/blob/master/AK/Error.h) `ErrorOr` type.

 ## Getting started

-Make a function return an `ErrorOr` or a `Future<ErrorOr<T>>`, which you'll `await` in the calling class.
+Make a function return an `ErrorOr` or a `Future<ErrorOr>`, which you'll `await` in the calling class.

-Then check if the result `hasError` and handle that, (e.g. checking for expected exception types and showing a UI), before getting the `value`.
-The value is an optional so you need to force it with `!`.
+Create a new `ErrorOr` subbclass by calling one of its factory methods `withValue` or `withError`.

+Check if `hasError`, before calling `error`, or check if `hasValue` before calling `value`.
+If either is called without the proper check, an `ErrorOrTypeCastError` is thrown.

 ## Usage